Call for proposals

 - For domestic travel – up to INR 15K

-Apart from the travel, we will also provide up to 2 nights of stay to speakers whose submissions are accepted.
+Apart from travel, we will also provide up to 2 nights of stay to speakers whose submissions are accepted.

 Akaash Patnaik (@worldpiece)